Back to Main

 Depth of Expertise: As a senior candidate, expectations shift towards more in-depth knowledge — about 60% breadth and 40% depth.
 This means you should be able to go into technical details in areas where you have hands-on experience.
 It's crucial that you demonstrate a deep understanding of key concepts and technologies relevant to the task at hand.

 Advanced System Design: You should be familiar with advanced system design principles.
-For example, knowing about how to use consistent hashes to elastically scale partitioned data.
-You'd also be expected to understand how log-based event streaming (e.g. like implemented via Kafka or Redis Streams) functions.
+You're thinking intuitively about data flow.
+You should be familiar with streaming vs batch processing and how to choose the right tool for the job.
 Your ability to navigate these advanced topics with confidence and clarity is key.

 Articulating Architectural Decisions: You should be able to clearly articulate the pros and cons of different architectural choices, especially how they impact scalability, performance, and maintainability.
 You justify your decisions and explain the trade-offs involved in your design choices.